 What if they were friends first and the forced proximity makes them hate each other?
 They don’t fall in love until after they are out of the situation.
 How can you make this situation as un-romantic as possible?

 Who hasn’t dreamed of falling in love with someone glamorous to take us out of our stressful, mundane lives?
 But millionaires, celebrities, or royals as love interests can quickly become cliché.
 Sure, readers might want to escape from the monotony of their daily routine but it doesn't hurt to make the content relatable.

 “Fan-celebrity romances might not feel fresh,” Pinar told me.
 “But what if the celebrity chases a hater?”

-Or take a note from real life.
+Or take inspiration from real life.
 Prince Harry and Meghan Markle just stepped back from their royal duties for the sake of their marriage.
 Does your princess give up being a royal for her new love interest?

 Creating Fresh Characters

 You can subvert plot tropes all day, but the key to freshening up these tropes is in your characters.
 Romance gets a lot of flack for having the same characters over and over: the Mary Sue who doesn’t know she’s beautiful and the Greek god incarnate, emotionally unavailable man.

 The world is a lot more diverse than that, and these characters are hard for most readers to relate to.
 Consider giving your characters different types of bodies.
 Write characters who aren’t neurotypical.
 Give your characters plenty of flaws, but not the flaws people would expect.